Maggie Siff: Career

 Siff started appearing in television series in 2004.
 She appeared as an Alcoholics Anonymous speaker during an episode of Rescue Me in Season 2.
 She also had roles on Law & Order: Special Victims Unit, Grey's Anatomy, and Law & Order.

 She played Rachel Menken Katz on the series Mad Men from 2007 to 2008, which earned her a nomination, along with the rest of the cast, for a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
 She also appeared in a small role as a burn victim on Nip/Tuck during that time, before being cast as Dr. Tara Knowles on Sons of Anarchy in 2008.

 She has appeared in such films as Then She Found Me (2007) as Lily, Push as a psychic surgeon (called a Stitch) named Teresa Stowe, sent to help Nick (played by Chris Evans), Funny People (2009) as Rachel, Leaves of Grass (2010) as Rabbi Renannah Zimmerman, and Concussion (2013) as Sam Bennet.
 She appears in the 2016 Showtime series Billions.
 She starred in an independent indie film called A Woman, A Part (2016) as well as One Percent More Humid (2017).

 In 2017, she narrated the audio book Gwendy's Button Box by Stephen King and Richard Chizmar and the sequel Gwendy's Magic Feather by Chizmar.

 Starting in 2018, she has been serving as the television spokesperson for Betterment, an online investment service.

 In 2020, Siff provided the voice for the titular subject of "Polly Platt: The Invisible Woman", over the course of a season of Karina Longworth’s film history podcast You Must Remember This.

+In 2026, Siff made her West End debut playing Joy Davidman in Shadowlands at the Aldwych Theatre.